futel/storageserver/README.md

 - In digitalocean console, create snapshot of assetsbuild volume with default name.
 - In digitalocean console, destroy assetsbuild.phu73l.net droplet and the associated assetsbuild volume.
-- In digitalocean console, destroy all assetsbuild volume snapshots but most recent.
+- In digitalocean console, destroy old assetsbuild volume snapshots.
+  - Keep the most recent (which we just created), we will attach it to the next stage/prod.
+  - Keep the most recent before that as a backup.

 ## Notes